Skip to main content

 EXAM DESCRIPTION

-The evaluation of the student relative to Pharmacology can only take place at the same time as the one relating to the General Physiology.
+The Fundamentals of Pharmacology module assessment can only take place at the same time as the Fundamentals of Physiology module.
 Only in case of positive results for both evaluations the examination will be passed.

-The examination will be an oral exam (30 minutes per module, always in presence of the Commission consisting of at least of two lecturers (or sometimes in presence of a lecturer and an expert subject designated by the CCS).
+The examination consists in an oral session of about 30 minutes for each module, always in presence of the examination board consisting of at least of two lecturers (or sometimes in presence of a lecturer and an expert subject designated by the CCS).

 ASSESSMENT METHODS

-The Commission will verify the achievement of educational objectives with high accuracy collecting information about the nature and extent of learning outcomes, capacity as well as connection and reasoning within topics of the module.
-When the educational objectives will be not achieved, the Student will be invited to verify better the knowledge and possibly to use supplemental explanations contacting the lecturer.
+The examination board will verify the achievement of educational objectives with high accuracy collecting information about the nature and extent of learning outcomes, as well as students ability to reasoning and make connections within topics of the module.
+When the educational objectives will be not achieved, students will be invited to verify better the knowledge and possibly to use supplemental explanations contacting the lecturer.

 FURTHER INFORMATION